P4mplemousse/KeyboardLightingParser/readme.md

     INVALID : Static effects are single color only

 ## Notes
-The project contain the *test_files* folder.
+The project contains the *test_files* folder.

 This folder is here for testing purpose and allow quick testing with several file.

-It contain some sample.
+It contains some sample files.